21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 A bit further down the road, you’ll find the church of Our Lady of Monte.
 From there you can take a wicker toboggan sled down the mountain.
 You can read about all these points of interest below.

-Even if you don’t visit any of the gardens, Monte cable car is a must-do in Funchal – the views are spectacular!
+Even if you don’t visit any of the gardens, the Monte cable car is worth it for the views alone.
+It’s a must-do in Funchal.

-Practical information: Cable car operates daily from 9 AM to 5.45 PM (hours might differ in high season).
-You can get tickets for a one-way ride only and also combination tickets with a cable car to Madeira Botanical Garden.
-For up-to-date practical information, please consult the official website.
+Practical information: Cable car operates daily, hours vary by season.
+For up-to-date information, please check the official website.
 Normally, you can just get the tickets on the spot as well.

 6. Visit Monte Palace Tropical Garden